albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 **Pending...**

-### The wait() and notify() methods
+### The wait(), notify() and notifyAll() methods
 Java supported multithreading since its early days.
-Each object in Java has an intrinsic lock (aka monitor lock).
-When working with threads, we can use any of [the `wait()` methods](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#wait()) to yield a lock and wait for something.
+When working with threads, we may need to wait for something to happen before continuing.
+Say we have a doctor's appointment.
+We go to the clinic and wait for our name to be called.
+This can be achieved using any of [the `wait()` methods](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#wait()).

-The `wait()` methods need to be within a `synchronized` block on the same object as shown in the following example.
+The following example simulates a patient visiting the doctor and waiting for their name to be called.
+The following example make use of multithreading, [an advance topic which is still be covered](11%20-%20Concurrency.md).

 ```java
 package demo;